tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 In the example, we first import the model that we want to manipulate.
 We then print out all the existing categories.
 As our underlying `Category` table is empty, an empty list is returned.
 Then we create and save a `Category`, before printing out all the categories again.
 This second `print` then shows the new ``Category`` just added.
 Note the name `Test` appears in the second `print` -- this is the `__str__()` method at work!

 X> ### Complete the Official Tutorial
 X> The example above is only a very basic taster on database related activities you can perform in the Django shell.
 If you have not done so already, it's now a good time to complete [part two of the official Django Tutorial to learn more about interacting with models](https://docs.djangoproject.com/en/2.1/intro/tutorial02/).
-Also check out the [official Django documentation on the list of available commands](https://docs.djangoproject.com/en/2.1/ref/django-admin/#available-commands) for working with models.
+In addition, have a look at the [official Django documentation on the list of available commands](https://docs.djangoproject.com/en/2.1/ref/django-admin/#available-commands) for working with models.

 ## Configuring the Admin Interface
 One of the standout features of Django is the built-in, web-based administrative (or *admin*) interface that allows you to browse, edit and delete data represented as model instances (from the corresponding database tables).
 In this section, we'll be setting the admin interface up so you can see the two Rango models you have created so far.